akskettu-hub/FullStackOpen/part00/exercise0.4.md

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     activate server
-    Note right of browser: When the 'save' button is pressed, the browser sends a HTTP POST request to the server, and the string entered into the form field is added stored on the server, but not added the database.
+    Note right of browser: When the 'save' button is pressed, the browser sends a HTTP POST request to the server, with the form data

     server-->>browser: HTML document
     deactivate server
+    Note left of server: Form data is stored on server but not added to database.
     Note right of browser: The server responds with a url redirect (status code 302), causing the website to reload.

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes